SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DCF/getting_started_dataminer_connectivity_framework.md

    The selected query will be moved to the bottom of the pane.

-1. For the same query, set *Node ID column* to the column *Element ID*.
+1. For the same query, make sure *Node ID column* is set to the column *Element ID*.

-   This way, you indicate that the *Element ID* column contains the ID representing the different entities that should be shown as nodes.
+   This indicates that the *Element ID* column contains the ID representing the different entities that should be shown as nodes.

-   Nine nodes will be now displayed in the node edge graph component, representing the router, switches, and PCs.
+   Nine nodes should now be displayed in the node edge graph component, representing the router, switches, and PCs.
 By default, the icon displayed for each node is a circle.

    ![Nodes available in the GQI query](~/user-guide/images/kata_dcf_tutorial_7.png)